technicalpickles/technicalpickles.github.com/_posts/2007-06-18-switched-templating-engine-to-bluecloth.markdown

 - ultraviolet
 layout: post
 ---

 Originally, I had implemented the main data entry using [TinyMCE](http://tinymce.moxiecode.com/).
 TinyMCE itself is a pretty cool piece of software.
 I mean, it gives you a full WYSIWYG (mostly) form, and the output is actual HTML.
-But in the end, it felt like a bit too much
+But in the end, it felt like a bit too much.

 So, the issues I had were:

 * It was more like WYSISWYG (what you see is sort of what you get)
 * Icky markup
 * A bit of overhead from the extra javascript files loading
 * Not any way to do code highlighting.
 This was the breaking point, since I plan on having lots of these

 After deciding to ditch TinyMCE, the next step was to figure out what to replace it with.
 There are a few out there for rails: